CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 ### Root Grid Dimensions
 Some tilesets are defined on the surface of an ellipsoid (like planet earth) where the subdivision happens at regular intervals of longitude and latitude rather than regular intervals of 3D cartesian space.
 The surface of the ellipsoid is represented as a 2D map ranging from -180 to 180 degrees in longitude and -90 to 90 degrees in latitude.
-One drawback of mapping the tree this way is that tiles near the poles do not occupy the same 3D space as they do for tiles near the equator, on the same level.
+Tiles near the poles do not occupy the same 3D space as they do for tiles near the equator, on the same level.
 Different 2D mapping formats have different techniques for dealing with this pole distortion, usually by specifying a fixed grid that is responsible for some latitude range.
 To allow tiling with these different 2D mapping techniques, `rootGridDimensions` property allows specifying a fixed grid at the root level.
 Any location in this fixed grid can hold the root of a tree.

-Most tilesets can do without a fixed grid at the root level which can be specified with dimensions of 1 in each axis for `rootGridDimensions`.
+Most tilesets can do without a fixed grid at the root level.
+Specifying a dimension of 1 far each axis for `rootGridDimensions` will make it so that the root grid has only 1 possible root location.

 ### First Subtrees with Content
-To specify where the tree begins `firstSubtreesWithContent` is use to say what where the first set of subtrees live.
+To specify where the tree begins `firstSubtreesWithContent` is used to say where the first set of subtrees live.
 A root grid may have a few empty locations or a tileset may be in the context of globe but start further down the tree.

 ![](img/rootGrid.jpg)